Close Menu

 The effects of obesity along with asthma can be greater than the effects of each of the medical conditions alone.
 As a result, the SSA considers any effects of your obesity when they decide whether you can be paid SSD benefits for asthma.

 SSA also considers whether you have asthma and a combination of other medical conditions that might equal a listing.
 If you do not meet or equal a listing, then the SSA will also assess your RFC.
-You can learn more about winning benefits by reading about your residual functional capacity.
+You can learn about winning benefits by reviewing information about your residual functional capacity.

 CHRONIC OBSTRUCTIVE PULMONARY DISEASE AND DISABILITY